ask5/eatuxchallenge/README.md

 4. Review Page

-	Display the complete application on a single page, so that the user can glance over all the inforamtion entered by them  quickly.
+	Create a separate page to display the complete application, so that the user can glance over all the inforamtion entered by them  quickly.